xVeles/Recycling-Kiosk/README.md

 ### Hosting & Starting Web App
 **Windows Hosting**

+Brief Summary of install instructions, for more detailed instructions please look at (RCK Install Manual)[RCK Install Manual.pdf]

 Required to use **IISExpress** to host Web API in PowerShell

 If you don't have IISExpress you can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48264).
 A restart is required to finish the installation.